-Trudeau’s top adviser resigns but denies wrongdoing
+Trudeau’s top adviser resigns while denying wrongdoing

 Critics say that would be improper political meddling in a legal case.

+Nelson Wiseman, a political science professor at the University of Toronto, said the Butts resignation is “big and simply feeds the story that Butts pressured Wilson-Raybould.”

+“As principal secretary to the prime minister, Butts was Justin Trudeau’s eyes, ears, nose and, most importantly, mouth,” Wiseman said.
+“Trudeau has leaned on Butts more than anyone.
+They go back to being undergraduates at McGill (University) at the same time.”

-Wilson-Raybould resigned from the cabinet last week but gave no reasons.
+Wilson-Raybould resigned from the Cabinet as veterans affairs minister last week but gave no reasons.
+She had been demoted from justice minister last month and was furious, releasing a 2,000-word statement after that.

+The Globe and Mail’s report this month said Trudeau’s office pressured her to instruct the director of public prosecutions — as allowed by law — to negotiate a remediation agreement with SNC-Lavalin.

+The agreement would have allowed the company to pay reparations but avoid a criminal trial on charges of corruption and bribery.